Renew & Restore Detox Kit

 With some basic guidelines in place, try putting mindful eating into practice.
 Here are some tips to get you started.

 Getting started with any new habit takes time.
-Eating mindfully can be tough to do all the time, but you can practice with a single meal or even part of a meal.
-Try paying attention to hunger cues before you begin eating or tune into the feelings of satiety at the end of a meal—these are great ways to begin an attention practice.
+Creating mindful eating habits can be tough to do all the time, but you can practice with a single meal or even part of a meal.
+Try paying attention to hunger cues and your food choices before you begin eating or tune into the feelings of satiety at the end of a meal—these are great ways to begin an attention practice.

 Place your cell phone in another room, or turn it off entirely.
 Turn off the television and computer and put away anything else—like books, magazines, and newspapers—that may distract you from the eating experience.
 Give your full attention to the meal in front of you.